Neutrogena Healthy Skin Radiant Primer + Serum Review

 Review

-Results you may expect from using Neutrogena Healthy Skin Radiant Primer + Serum:
+Does Neutrogena Healthy Skin Radiant Primer + Serum Work?

-Highly moisturizing: Neutrogena Healthy Skin Radiant Primer + Serum has a moisturizing rating of 6.1 out of 10.
+According to CreamScan analysis, Neutrogena Healthy Skin Radiant Primer + Serum is highly moisturizing, with a moisturizing rating of 6.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 2.2 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%), Butylene Glycol (est. ≈4.0%) and Pentylene Glycol (est. ≈2.0%).